Josh Berryman Science Page

 Time-Dependent Rare Event Dynamics

 fractally generated tree branches I am interested in rare event calculations, particularly in time-evolving systems.
 The classic example is nucleation in a system with a time-dependent external driving force, such as an imposed shear flow.
-Rare event simulation is a special case of the wider field of searching and representing energy landscapes.

 In a landscape search, the object is to characterise a system in terms of the states which it can occupy at equilibrium; with the idea that dynamics either at or away from equilibrium can then be characterised as paths through this landscape.
 In a rare event search, the object is to identify and characterise a subset of the available paths of a system, typically seeking out those which represent a dramatic change in the collective state.
 This path-based formalism makes more sense when considering dynamics off equilibrium, or when you have a clear idea of the type of event which is interesting.